coffee-cup/uvic-csc460/website/src/project2/ipc.md

 ![Send-Receive-Reply Communication 1](https://i.imgur.com/rLNtokW.png)

-The next sequence diagram shows the case where the receiver is waiting for the sender to,
+The next sequence diagram shows the case where the receiver is waiting for the sender to send,

 ![Send-Receive-Reply Communication 2](https://i.imgur.com/Hvy8UbF.png)